 - Crisp copy

 Use Hemmingway where words are strong and easy to be ready by people.
-Hemmingway is the act of writing, particularly a lengthy blog, article or essay, while consuming moderate to large quantities of alcohol during the process.
+Hemmingway is the act of writing, particularly a lengthy blog, article or essay, while consuming moderate to large quantities of content during the process.

 Place high level content with ample negative space (white space) at the top of the screen and then increase the content density as the scroll deepens.

 Z-pattern structure on landing pages or business website was increasing, which use icons and visuals and put strategically call-to-action links or buttons following the z-pattern path

 Alternating layouts along with Z-shaped reading pattern can help.
 Now what is a Z-shaped pattern?, we can see below what is the Z-shaped pattern and an example of the Z- pattern being used in Facebook.

 Figure 4: Z-shaped Pattern

 Each page should only focus on one concept, centered around a single visual for simplicity.

 Focus what your users care most about and take a look below which is a quck list on what is important and not for a website.

 Essentials – logo, navigation options, body content, contact information